 UberEast couriers in Australia take the company to court

-The issues facing the company from former employees don’t stop there.
-Former employees of an announced the filing of a lawsuit against the company for exploitation and being unfairly dismissed.
-Some of the food delivery drivers have noted their total payment for services amounted to roughly 1/5 of the legal minimum wage.
+Former employees announced the filing of a lawsuit against the company for exploitation and unfair dismissals.
+Some of the food delivery drivers noted the total payment for services amounted to roughly 1/5 of the legal minimum wage.

 Uber has joined the likes of Foodora and Deliveroo in becoming embattled with lawsuits from Australian food delivery drivers.